gabriel951/my_work/work_at_tjdft/README.md

 The consequence was a lot of rework: TJDFT's judicial analyst would have to rectify their mistake, send the lawsuit to the right sector and people from the wrong sector would have analysed the lawsuit for nothing.

 Toth was designed to minimize this problem.
 It is an NLP tool that analyses the lawsuit and suggests the class and the subject.
+The final decision is still up to the user, Toth only gives a suggestion.

 While in TJDFT my contributions to Toth were:

-1.
+1. Helped add the information about the main subject of a lawsuit in the Toth **Postgree Database** which included creating this column in the database using **Flyway (Java)** and altering Python code to insert information in this column.
+2.

 ### Maat
 In the Brazilian judicial system we employ "Stay of Proceedings" and "Binding Precedent" to manage mass litigation and ensure jurisprudence